-Lake and pond ecosystems: Food chain length (FCL) has been studied extensively, and numerous hypotheses to predict FCL; productivity, ecosystem size, and productive-space have been proposed.
+Food chain length (FCL): FCL has been studied extensively, and numerous hypotheses to predict FCL; productivity, ecosystem size, and productive-space have been proposed.
 We estimated FCL in 15 ponds using stable isotope techniques to test the most common hypotheses for predicting FCL.
 We found that productive-space (edible carbon + pond volume) was the best model to predict FCL.
 Therefore, our results suggest that both resource availability and ecosystem size predict FCL in pond ecosystems and play significant roles in maintaining longer FCLs (35).
 Ecosystem history may set important evolutionary constraints on community composition and food web structure.
 FCL has long been recognized as a fundamental ecosystem attribute.
-We found that food chains in the world’s ancient lakes were significantly shorter than in recently formed lakes and reservoirs, despite the fact that ancient lakes harbored much higher species richness, including many endemic species.
-Our results highlight a counter-intuitive and poorly-understood role of evolutionary history in shaping key food web properties such as FCL (65).
+We found that food chains in the world’s ancient lakes were significantly shorter than in recently formed lakes and reservoirs, despite the fact that ancient lakes harbored much higher species richness, including many endemic species (65).
+We investigated how the sequence of species immigration affects FCL and whether the effect depends on productivity using microcosm experiment (113).

 Our experiment results showed that a significantly greater number of the insect grazers were attracted to thin and thick algal mats than to the untreated ceramic plate.
 Thus, the insect grazers can recognize and respond to the abundance of microalgae through microalgal cues, which induce the movement of the insect grazers to habitats with high microalgal biomass (12).
 We attempted to detect differences in the patterns of top-down effects of herbivores among multiple spatial scales in a stream ecosystem.
 The relationship patterns between the insect grazer and periphyton were detected more clearly at larger scales than at smaller scales.
 Since specific interactions between Glossosoma larvae and periphyton may occur at a microhabitat scale, we considered multiple spatial scaling to understand the top-down effect of herbivores (27)